-Press the button with the trunk symbol on it, at the left side of the steering column on the instrument panel, to release the hatch from inside your vehicle.

-The key fob transmitter will also release the hatch.
+Press the button with the trunk symbol on it, located at the left side of the steering column on the instrument panel, to release the hatch/trunk lid from inside your vehicle.
+The key fob transmitter will also release the hatch/trunk lid.
 See "Remote Function Actuation System" in the Index.

-If you don't have battery power, use the manual release cables to open the hatch.
-To access the cables, reach through the slots in the bottom of the latch trim covers and pull the cable for each latch to release the hatch.
+If your vehicle is equipped with a hatch and you have lost battery power, use the manual release cables to open the hatch.
+To access the cables, remove the two access panels located in the rear of the trunk area.
+There is one cable located underneath each access panel.
+(See "Storage Compartments" in the Index for more information.)

+Pull each cable straight down for each latch to release the hatch.